SpeedCodeNpo/ng-exercises/README.md

 ### Assignment spec :
 - The user has two input controls:
 - - An input box to type in the color.
-- - A radio button to picj the font style :
+- - A radio button to pick one of the font style values:
+- - - normal: The default font style.
+- - - italic: The text is italicized.
-- - - Options are: bold, italic, bold+italic or normal
+- - - oblique: The text is slanted.
+- - - inherit: The font style is inherited from the parent element.
 -
 - A sentence is displayed with a section of it highlited.
+- The default highlight values are:
+- - color "yellow"
+- - font-style is "inherit"
 -
 - Use a custom attribute directive to inplemnet this feature.